ukparliament/ontologies/meta/weeknotes/2023/36/temp/index.md

 By some point around midday on Monday, all available hands were indeed on deck.
 Which only made matters worse.
 The more people using the system, the slower the system got.
 "Oh, good lord", wept Anya.
 "All hands off deck", she cried, face flecked with tears.

 On the computational side of the aisle, all the usual fixes were tried, only meeting with very partial success.
 Things were turned off.
 And back on again.
 The web server was upgraded.
 The memory allocation was upped.
-The latter course of action appeared to make the most difference, but - as of Friday - we're still seeing response times measured in minutes, not seconds.
+The latter course of action appeared to make the most difference, but - as we scribble these notes - we're still seeing response times measured in minutes, not seconds.

 By Thursday lunchtime the situation was still looking less than ideal.
 We can't go on like this, declared Anya, convening an emergency meeting of technical "experts".
 Forsaking lunch, even [our Jianhan](https://twitter.com/jianhanzhu) managed to drag himself clear of the triplestore wreckage to join us in pixels.
 Face only slightly sooty, hair only slightly singed.